Jul 20, 2019 | Guest Experience | Reading Time: 5 minutes

 The fact is those uncomplicated and countless, yet important, questions take away precious time and productivity from hotel staff.
 The staff could be attracting more business to your hotel, instead of repeating themselves.
 I’m sure that you, hotelier, can’t help thinking: “is there a better way to deal with this?”

 Well, there is!
-Many hotels are investing in FAQs or in chatbots (automated FAQs) as a way to ease the mind of the incoming guest and, at the same time, giving reservations agents time to focus on sales.
+Many hotels are investing in FAQs or chatbots as a way to ease the mind of the incoming guest and, at the same time, giving reservations agents time to focus on sales.
 Travelers can find answers to questions on their own, instead of contacting hotel staff on an individual basis.

 1. Reservation: seal the deal!